-As this document is being released, large amounts of public and private funds are being invested in policies, programs, and projects to protect, restore, and manage wetlands in California.
+Large amounts of public and private funds are being invested in policies, programs, and projects to protect, restore, and manage wetlands in California.
 Most of these investments cannot be evaluated, however, because the ambient conditions of wetlands are not being monitored, the methods to monitor individual wetland areas are inconsistent, and there is little assurance of data quality.
 Furthermore, the results of monitoring are not readily available to analysts and decision makers.
 CRAM is a new approach that can provide consistent, scientifically defensible, affordable information about wetland conditions throughout California.